j2store/userguide/cart.md

     1. ***Default Position***

-        If this option is selected, the add to cart button will be shown at the bottom of the page.
+        If this option is selected, the add to cart button will be shown at the bottom of the product.

     2. ***Within Article using Tag***